PatoKass/bloglistFullstack/README.md

 HOW TO RUN:

 - Clone this repository to your desired directory entering "git clone https://github.com/PatoKass/bloglistFullstack" in the terminal.
-- If you don't have NodeJS installed in your computer, please do so (more info on https://nodejs.dev/en/learn/how-to-install-nodejs/)
+- You'll need a package manager (npm, yarn, pnpm) to install and run everything so if you don't have any of them yet installed globally in your computer, please do so.
-- Get inside the newly created directory and run "npm install" in both "back" and "front" subdirectories.
+- Get inside the newly created directory and run for instance "npm i" in root (optional), back and front subdirectories.
+- IF YOU RAN THE INSTALL COMMAND ON ROOT FOLDER:
+  - you'll be able to start both the server and frontend by prompting "npm run dev" on the root.
+- IF YOU PREFFERED NOT TO:
   - To run the backend, enter "npm run dev" on the terminal while on the "bloglistFullstack/back" directory.
 This should start the server.
   - To get the frontend going, go to "bloglistFullstack/front" and run "npm start".
-Don't forget to start the server first or functions that require data fetching will crash!
+Don't forget to start the server first or functions that require data fetching will throw errors!
-- If it didn't happen automatically, go to your browser and access "https://localhost:3000" to open the app.
+- Go to your browser and access "https://localhost:3000" to open the app, in case it didn't happen automatically.

 A few items/ideas to work on: